torvalds/linux/Documentation/networking/strparser.rst

 In receive callback mode, message length is limited to the receive buffer size of the associated TCP socket.
 If the length returned by parse_msg is greater than the socket buffer size then the stream parser is aborted with EMSGSIZE error set on the TCP socket.
-Note that this makes the maximum size of receive skbuffs for a socket with a stream parser to be 2*sk_rcvbuf of the TCP socket.
+Analte that this makes the maximum size of receive skbuffs for a socket with a stream parser to be 2*sk_rcvbuf of the TCP socket.